 What is a dirty water pump?

-A dirty water pump is a water pump that has been working in an environment with lots of debris, such as leaves, dirt, etc. These are a common problem, especially in older homes and apartments.
+A dirty water pump is a water pump that has been working in an environment with lots of debris, such as leaves, dirt, etc. These are common problems, especially in older homes and apartments.
 This can lead to a clogged pump and eventually cause it to stop working.

 Why do I have mud in my sump pump?